aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 ### Apache Kafka log

 Apache Kafka provides a variety of metrics that offer insights into its operation.
-These metrics are particularly useful for understanding the operation of the log cleaner and log flush operations.
+These metrics are useful for understanding the operation of the log cleaner and log flush operations.

 #### Log cleaner metrics

-These metrics provide insights into the log cleaner's operation, which helps in compacting the Kafka logs:
+These metrics provide insights into the log cleaner's operation, which helps in compacting the Apache Kafka logs.

 | Metric                                                         | Description                                                        |
 |----------------------------------------------------------------|--------------------------------------------------------------------|